Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 safety_factor
 ```

-We recommend being conservative with the safety factor to account for imperfections in tuning, intertia calculations, and motion profile control.\
+We recommend being conservative with the safety factor to account for imperfections in tuning, inertia calculations, and motion profile control.
-An example of such trianguler motion profile can be seen below.
+An example of such triangular motion profile can be seen below.

 ![Motion profile Example](./pictures/mpe.png "Motion profile Example")

 _Note_:\
-Something we learned in the hard way is that the rotor intertia should match the intertia of the load it drives.
+Something we learned in the hard way is that the rotor inertia should match the inertia of the load it drives.
 This mostly affects tuning the motor.
 In the case it does not match, you might want to gear the motor.
-This is not ideal as it will cause a lost in resolution of the encoder, but will provide better tuining.
+This is not ideal as it will cause a loss in resolution of the encoder, but will provide better tuning.

 _Our problem_:\
-Specificly with the motors we are using we found out that our altitude motor (SDK controlled) does not allow to limit the velocity for tuning.
-This causes the motor to torque saturate and to produce sub-optimal tuning.
-To mitigate this we created a program in our software to map the time it take to move to an angle with a certain velocity command.
-Creating a map of (velocity, angle) to (time taken).
-We than used/can use this to find the best (velocity, angle) command to use to minimize the time it takes to go to a location.
+Specifically with the motors we are using we found out that our altitude motor (SDK controlled) does not allow to limit the velocity for tuning.
+This causes the motor to saturate in torque and to produce sub-optimal tuning.
+To mitigate this, we created a program in our software to map the time it take to move to an angle with a certain velocity limit.
+Creating a map of `(velocity, angle)` to `(time taken)`.
+We can use this to find the optimal maximum velocity to use to minimize the time it takes to go to any given angle.

 These profiles can be ran for any internal parameters you can change in the motor.
 We only found that you can change the Jerk and the "Fine-tuning" (how stiff/quite the motor moves) in our altitude (SDK controlled) motor.

-Such mothion profiles with different jerks settings are shown below (the graphing script can be found under [./motors/Altitude Time Motion Profile Visualization.ipynb](https://github.com/Beer-Pong-Sentinel/BeerPongSentinelMainframe/blob/main/motors/Altitude%20Time%20Motion%20Profile%20Visualization.ipynb)).
+Such motion profiles with different jerk control settings are shown below (the graphing script can be found at [./motors/Altitude Time Motion Profile Visualization.ipynb](https://github.com/Beer-Pong-Sentinel/BeerPongSentinelMainframe/blob/main/motors/Altitude%20Time%20Motion%20Profile%20Visualization.ipynb)).

 ![Altitude Motion Profiles](./pictures/amp.png "Altitude Motion Profiles")

-[Mean time and std at velocity of 20rpm]
+From this analysis, we determined that using no jerk control and a velocity limit of 20 RPM produces the optimal jerk and latency over our range of possible altitude angles.

 ### Motor Tuning
 Both motors need to to be tuned with ClearPath (azimuth) and ClearView (altitude).
-The tuning we are using can be found under the [./motors](https://github.com/Beer-Pong-Sentinel/BeerPongSentinelMainframe/tree/main/motors)folder with the timestamp and description.
+The tuning we are using can be found under the [./motors](https://github.com/Beer-Pong-Sentinel/BeerPongSentinelMainframe/tree/main/motors) folder with the timestamp and description.

 _Important Last Minute Note:_ We found out that the calibration files are readable!
 That means that you can tune the motor by changing their parameters.
-A sub-project for this will be to make your own tuning program that will limit the velocity of the altitude motor and tune it well (though this is more teknic's job).
+A sub-project for this will be to make your own tuning program that will limit the velocity of the altitude motor and tune it well (though this is more Teknic's job).
 ### Components

 | Description | Part Number  | Amount | Link|